United Way collecting blankets to help PA families this winter

 LAWRENCE CO., Pa.
-(WKBN) – The United Way and Columbia Gas are teaming up for a blanket drive over the next couple of weeks.
+(WYTV) – The United Way and Columbia Gas are teaming up for a blanket drive over the next couple of weeks.

 This year, the need for blankets is even greater because the COVID-19 pandemic has led to unemployment, among other issues.